learn-co-curriculum/phrg-js-principles-hoisting-readme/README.md

 ## Function hoisting
 ![Let's get hoisting!](https://user-images.githubusercontent.com/17556281/29393642-fcaaf4b6-82d2-11e7-8ae5-99f538aac265.gif)

-Hoisting is often cited as an annoyance with JavaScript, but most of those complaints are from a pre-ES2015 world.

 Because the JavaScript engine reads a JavaScript file from top-to-bottom, it would make sense if we had to define a function before we invoked it:
 ```js